Cascading/cascading.load/README.md

     $ hadoop jar cascading.load-<release-date>.jar <args>

+or if Load has been installed from above:

+    $ cascading.load <args>

 If no args are given, a comprehensive list of commands will be printed.

-Or if Load has been installed from above:

-    $ cascading.load <args>
+That list is also available as `COMMANDS.md` in this directory.

 Building
 --------